what causes swim bladder disease in angelfish?

 Why Is My Angelfish Swimming Sideways?

 Untreated swim bladder disorder will eventually lead to the fish being unable to breathe or eat properly.
-If the trigger of the disorder doesn’t kill the fish by itself, this will.
-There are treatments for swim bladder disorder, including feeding the fish cooked peas, correcting tank parameters, and medications.
-The treatment will depend on the affliction, and this isn’t always easy to identify.
+If the trigger doesn’t kill the fish by itself, this will.

 What Causes Swim Bladder Disease In Angelfish?